tinyplex/tinybase/site/demos/10_ui_components/05_RelationshipInHtmlTable.md

 # <RelationshipInHtmlTable />

-In this demo, we showcase the RelationshipInHtmlTable component, a way to display the remote Rows according to a Relationship.
+In this demo, we showcase the RelationshipInHtmlTable component, a way to display the two Tables linked together by a Relationship.

 Rather than building the whole demo and boilerplate from scratch, we're going back and making changes to the <TableInHtmlTable /> demo again to demonstrate